Total Cost of Ownership (TCO): Definition, Meaning and Use

 The so-called hidden costs are the less obvious cost consequences that are easy to overlook or omit from acquisition decisions.
 Costs of this kind can be very large and real, nevertheless.
-All belong in the TCO analysis if they do indeed follow from the decision to own something.
-"Hidden" costs may include ...
+All belong in the TCO analysis if they do indeed follow from the decision to own something and they are material (large enough to matter).
+"Hidden" costs may include:

 - Acquisition costs: the costs of identifying, selecting, ordering, receiving, inventorying, or paying for something.

 - Upgrade / Enhancement / Refurbishing costs.